 The service Mike used from Amazon is called infrastructure as a service.
 Unlike shared hosting , if you use cloud servers, you can have full control over the server and you don't have to worry about anything else.
 You just sign up for a cloud provider and start using the infrastructure services, You will be billed on hourly basis.
 The cloud provider has different metrics to do the billing for your usage.

 Like infrastructure you can use the platform and software from a service provider and you will be charged for what you use.

 Cloud computing offers a variety of services to choose from.
-If you are not aware of cloud computing concepts, you can download this free eBook, Cloud Computing pdf.
-It takes you to the cloud world.
 Getting educated with the cloud computing principles and concepts is more important before you take a dive in the cloud computing world.
 Basically cloud computing offers three types of services.
 Infrastructure services, software services and platform services.
 If you are interested in servers and you do not want to mess up your brain with all coding stuff, then you can start learning about infrastructure services.
 If you are a good coder and you want all your future applications to run in the cloud, then you have to start learning about Software services.
 If you want to kick start your career in cloud computing, I recommend you to start with Amazon AWS and Google App engine.

 2. Windows Azure:

 Windows Azure is an infrastructure service provided by Microsoft.
-It offers users a three month trial to test and learn its services.
-You need to sign up with your credit card to use the three month trial.
+It offers users an one month trial to test and learn its services.
+You need to sign up with your credit card to use the one month trial.
 They offer good documentation for deploying servers.
 You can deploy your .net based websites so easily.